beniza/gundert-portal-scraper/docs/API_REFERENCE.md

 # API Reference 📚

-Complete programmatic interface documentation for the Gundert Portal Scraper.
+Complete programmatic interface documentation for the Gundert Portal Scraper - a universal tool for extracting content from historical manuscript collections in multiple languages and diverse content types.

 ## Table of Contents